All Derry City and Strabane District Council owned cemeteries are open and operational from 8am to 7pm.

 Administrator Dawn Hamilton Email - [email protected] T: 0790 2174488

-📍Cemetery opening hours are 8am - 4:30pm during winter.
+📍Cemetery opening hours are from 8am to 7pm during the summer and 8am - 4:30pm during winter.

 🙏 People must continue to observe social distancing measures with other visitors and staff.